radiantlogic-v8/documentation-new/documentation/web-services-api-guide/scim.md

 Table 4.3: SCIM Attributes Associated with the Default Enterprise User Schema

-### Creating Schemas
+## Creating Schemas

 If the default SCIM schemas do not meet your needs, you can create a new one.

 To add a new schema:

-1. From the Main Control Panel, click the Settings Tab > Server Front End section > SCIM sub-section.
+1. From the [Classic Control Panel](#classic-control-panel), click the Settings Tab > Server Front End section > SCIM sub-section.

 2. Click the New Schema button.